Recommendations On Everything Travel Related :

 BEST TRAVEL SHOES:

 Any longtime reader of the blog knows that l rarely wear fancy shoes when we travel.
 No high heels because we walk a lot.
 A whole lot.
 It is therefore very important for me especially to wear comfortable shoes.
-Due to an accident when l was a kid, l have a wonky left hip and l feel most comfortable in sneakers or walking shoes.
+Due to an accident when l was a kid and flat feet, l have a wonky left hip and l feel most comfortable in sneakers or walking shoes.
 Our go to brands are New Balance, Adidas and Clarks.
 My Merrill sandals are as fancy as they come :-).
 Bring on the walks!
 I’m comfortable in them and raring to go.
 Having tried some of the best walking shoes ever made, l have found these shoes to be my most favorite brands for walking.
+You can find more detailed recommendations on the travel shoes post.

 BEST TRAVEL ACCESSORIES: